iStefo/uni/datamining/02_data_mining.md

 	* Sampling with replacement (same object can be picked up more than once)
 	* Stratified sampling (data into partitions, random samples from each)
 	* Gets harder for higher dimensionality!

-* **Dimensionality Reduction**
+#### Dimensionality Reduction
-	* Transform the x into p new variables y that are uncorrelated
-	* Find the eigenvectors of covariance matrix
+Transform the x into p new variables y that are uncorrelated (by finding the eigenvectors of covariance matrix)

 * **Subset Selection**
 	* Redundant features (purchase price & sales tax paid)
 	* Irrelevant features